-Prairie Band Ag, LLC a subsidiary of Prairie Band, LLC wholly owned by the Prairie Band Potawatomi Nation broke ground Monday, April 19, 2021, on a new farm operation located on O Road, on the Prairie Band Potawatomi Nation reservation.
+Prairie Band Ag, LLC a subsidiary of Prairie Band, LLC wholly owned by the Prairie Band Potawatomi Nation broke ground Monday, April 19, 2021, on a new farm operation located on O Road, on the Prairie Band Potawatomi Nation Common Land.
 The O Road site is the kickoff to Prairie Band’s entrance into the industrial hemp market.
 The Prairie Band Potawatomi Nation recognizes the opportunity industrial hemp provides as a new sustainable industry that allows the Nation to exercise its economic sovereignty.

 The Industrial Hemp farm operation will be comprised of 3 greenhouses and a 6-acre field.
 The greenhouses will consist of two standard greenhouses and one light deprivation greenhouse, all with the capability to operate through the winter.
 The light deprivation greenhouse is an advanced system of growing, which will maximize plant yields and CBD levels with 12-hour cycles of light during the flowering period.
 The operation will also house mother plants for cloning and allow Prairie Band Ag to start their own feminized seed projects in the greenhouses.